Charles Wager: Admiral and diplomat

 "his Majesty has commanded me to let you know from Him, that he was before persuaded you was a very good Admiral, but he now sees that you are likewise an able Minister.
 All the answers you gave to the questions proposed to you at the Conference with the Danish Council were extremely right."
 After calling on the Swedish court, Wager took his twenty ships of the line to Reval.
 He had orders to engage and destroy the Russian fleet if it came out.
 A frustrated and angry tsarina felt compelled to demobilize it instead.
 To reassure Sweden the British fleet stayed at Reval all summer, losing many men to sickness, and did not enter the Thames until 1 November 1726.
 He was at sea again soon afterwards when he arrived off Gibraltar 2 February 1727 with six ships of the line, two cruisers, two bomb-vessels, and additional troops for the garrison.
-The fleet helped cover the land approaches, Wager ordered two frigates and a bomb-vessel to "the back of the Hill",thus ensuring re-supply for the garrison.
+The fleet helped cover the land approaches, Wager ordered two frigates and a bomb-vessel to "the back of the Hill", thus ensuring re-supply for the garrison.
 Although Britain and Spain were undoubtedly at war the actions were usually cautious and desultory except in early May when there was a furious artillery exchange.
 It was chiefly a naval war, with prizes taken.
 The main burden was borne by Francis Hosier's fleet in the Caribbean.
 The Spanish king agreed to a cessation of arms in mid-June, but gave no indication of actually yielding.
 Finally, in early March 1728, Spain agreed to a convention and Wager's fleet could be ordered home; he arrived on 9 April after sixteen months abroad.

 Wager resumed his regular attendance at the Admiralty board, but again in May 1729 he was ordered to take command of thirty-three ships, which were soon joined by fourteen Dutch.
 This huge squadron never left Spithead and was popularly ridiculed as the "stay-at-home fleet".
 It was assembled because the court of Spain was acting as if the convention meant nothing; the fleet remained in readiness until it was learned that Spain would sign a firm treaty.

 The provisions of this treaty confirmed the Spanish queen's title to certain parts of Italy, a right to install Spanish garrisons was also obtained.
 It seemed advisable to have a strong British fleet alongside the Spanish when the troops were to be landed at Leghorn.
-Thus Wager's flag was hoisted on the Namur (90 guns) and the British fleet entered Cadiz Bay on 1 August 1731, and, after much grand entertainment, moved into the Mediterranean.
+Thus Wager's flag was hoisted on the Namur (90 guns) and the British fleet entered Cádiz Bay on 1 August 1731, and, after much grand entertainment, moved into the Mediterranean.
 The mission at Leghorn was incident free but much delayed, so that Wager did not return to England until 10 December 1731.
 Upon arrival he reported his sense of "pleasure to have a success where doubtful".